ranchor/system-design/problems/rate_limiter.md

 ### Rate Limiting in Distributed Systems
-We can use various Communication Algorithms to implement throttling in Distributed Systems which are as follows
+We can use various message broadcasting Algorithms to implement throttling in Distributed Systems which are as follows
 #### All To All (also known as Broadcasting)
 In the mode of broadcasting, each of the nodes sends messages to every other node.
 The disadvantage of broadcasting is that it results in redundant messaging and heavy usage of network bandwidth.
 * **Pros**